WeiDu-CSB/TPD-Kinetic-Model/README.md

 # TPD-Kinetic-Model
 Matlab scripts for modeling targeted protein degradation.
-See model details in "A quantitative approach for defining degradability landscape of protein degraders".
+Please see model details in "A quantitative approach for defining degradability landscape of protein degraders".

 - BRD: BRD system, reproduce Figure 2A/2B.
 Adapt this to simulate time course degradation response of your target of interest.
 - KINOME: KINOME system, generate results for Figure 3.
 Adapt this to fit degradation rate from single dose degradation level measurement of your target of interest.